ConnectingEurope/Context-Broker-Data-Visualisation/doc/user/index.md

 Once the Enabler has been deployed either on a local or remote server, the user will be able to access it via a web browser, as this Enabler is a web application.

-In order to access it, the user should introduce in the web browser’s search bar the URL where the Enabler has been deployed, i.e. *localhost:80* is set by default.
+In order to access it, the user should introduce in the web browser’s search bar the URL where the Enabler has been deployed, i.e. *localhost* is set by default.

 ![WebBrowserAccess](../img/EnablerURL.PNG)
 >*Illustration 1.
 Enabler's URL.*